kevinli-webbertech/kevinli-webbertech.github.io/blog/md/springboot/springboot_1_hw.md

 ## Submission

-* zip your code in upload.
-It has to be .zip format, no windows WinRAR or tar ball.
+* Zip your code in upload.
+It has to be .zip format, and no windows WinRAR or tar ball are accepted.
 * write a word document with your name, info, and screenshots of your code how it should show to prove you have done it right for each of the questions.
 The word document can be sitting in parallel with the zip file, no need to put it inside of the zip.
+* Fail to fulfill this requirement will get 95/100 max.
+* Late sumission is at the discretion of professor, and score is maxed to 90/100.

 ## Requirements